 In addition, you may be able to claim for:

-• Medical costs – the cost of care (including care providde by your loved ones) and treatment
+- Medical costs; the cost of care (including care provide by your loved ones) and treatment

 Contact our expert personal injury solicitors today

-Our leading Scottish Personal Injury Solicitors can advise on all aspects of your claim.
+Our leading Scottish Personal Injury Solicitors can advise you on valuing and pursuing all aspects of your claim.
 We offer a no-win, no-fee service.
 Contact us on 01413336750